elitizon/elitizonweb/data/blog/2020/09-04-how-to-query-shopify-with-graphql/How to query Shopify with the GraphQL API.md

 Once we have an application we can use an API client to test and create our graphQL queries.

-## Insomnia
+## Insomnia Core

-[Insomnia](https://insomnia.rest/) is a very powerful Desktop API Client for REST and GraphQL tool to explore and test REST and GraphQL Apis.
-Insomnia can be download at : [https://insomnia.rest/](https://insomnia.rest/)
+[Insomnia Core](https://insomnia.rest/) is a very powerful Desktop API Client for REST and GraphQL tool to explore and test REST and GraphQL Apis.
+Insomnia can be downloaded at : [https://insomnia.rest/](https://insomnia.rest/)

 ![6.png](./images/i6.png)